This Month in a Nutshell

 Mowing the Lawn

-Growth has started to slow so check you have raised your mowing height by at least one setting until mid spring next year.
-If cooler wet weather has caused or causes a resurgence of moss raise the mowing height even more so that at least 1 to 2cm of grass shows above the moss after grass cutting.
+Growth has started to slow so check you have raised your mowing height by at least one setting until mid-spring next year.
+If cooler wet weather has caused or caused a resurgence of moss raise the mowing height even more so that at least 1 to 2cm of grass shows above the moss after grass cutting.

 Mowers